pangolindex/scripts/config/README.md

-The recommended `config.js` setup will utilize two environment variables `WALLET_ADDRESS` and `WALLET_KEY` by default, but also supports overriding or specifying this information directly in the `config.js` file like so:
+The recommended `config.js` setup will utilize two environment variables `WALLET_ADDRESS` and `WALLET_KEY` by default, but also supports overriding or specifying this information via dotenv or directly in the `config.js` file like so:

 1) Replace `process.env.WALLET_ADDRESS` with your wallet address wrapped in quotes
 2) Replace `process.env.WALLET_KEY` with your private key wrapped in quotes